socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

    :alt: User filter

 Only those object classes:
-  Nextcloud will determine the object classes that are typically available for user objects in your LDAP.
-Nextcloud will automatically select the object class that returns the highest amount of users.
+  cyfrSpaces will determine the object classes that are typically available for user objects in your LDAP. cyfrSpaces will automatically select the object class that returns the highest amount of users.
 You may select multiple object classes.